abhiram12345/To-do-list/README.md

 # To-do list app

-This To-do list PWA focuses on a clean interface where you can add tasks and start accomplishing them in no time
+This To-do list PWA focuses on a clean interface where you can add tasks and start accomplishing them within time

 ## Built with